missrhea/missrhea.github.io/content/reading/Hercule-Poirot's-Christmas/index.md

 ---

 <style>
-body {
-text-align: justify}

 </style>

 This isn't one of my favorite Hercule Poirot stories by Christie.
+Yet Agatha Christie's Hercule Poirot series are the comfort food equivalent of books when it comes to me.
+And the dose of escape, nostalgia and familiarity is exactly what I needed in this dumpster fire that is the covid-19 pandemic.